harmony-one/x/progress/ivan-homoliak.md

+**2023-10-20 Fri:**
+Debugging vocode REACT app.
+Studied REACT documentation.
+Configured Let's encrypt certificate for development Willow inference server - however, not on our GPU server - waiting on Sun to assign domain name to it or give me access to cloud configuration.
+Testing Yuriy's demo.

 **2023-10-19 Thu:**
  Created Azure speech account to get API key.
 Deployed streaming conversation library of vocode python backend locally and bound to vocode-demo (the same we have in our X repo).
 This library was having errors when using their API.
 Also, I had to switch to newer Ubuntu since node had some unresolvable conflicts.
 Continue in getting familiar with React + ts.